Stock Photography Platform Comparison

 Platform Strategy

 Multi-Platform Approach: Most photographers earn more by uploading to multiple platforms.
-More exposure = more potential downloads.
+More exposure means more potential downloads.
 The time investment is the trade-off.

-Quality Over Quantity: Acceptance rates vary - Alamy and Getty are more selective.
-Focus on commercial quality and proper keywording regardless of platform.
+Quality Over Quantity: Acceptance rates vary by platform.
+Focus on commercial quality and proper keywording regardless of where you upload.

 Common Questions